hheinzer/teal/README.md

 ## Documentation

 For now, there is no dedicated documentation.
-In my opinion, function and variable names together with inline comments should be enough to understand what's going on.
+In my opinion, function and variable names together with inline comments and docstrings should be enough to understand what's going on.
 If there is enough interest in the project, I'll invest time into proper documentation.

-If you want to explore the code, the [src](src/) directory contains the main modules of teal.
-Each module's header file provides a brief overview and lists public functions.
-The folder named after the module contains the implementation.
-One exception is the `teal` module which contains the core tools used across all modules.

 ## Contributing